unvar/DS-SF-30/unit-project/2/README.md

 > **Submission:**
 >
-> - Please submit your project via GitHub and send a private message on Slack to Megan and Ivan (all of us in the **same** Slack message) with a link to it.
+> - Push your finished assignment to your GitHub repo for this class.
+Then, submit the link to the location of your file on Github via the form shared in slack.

 ---